 Child Support and Divorce

-Though child support can often be a sore-spot for those going through divorce, it’s a required part of any divorce judgement when the marriage involved minor children.
-This holds true even in cases where the other parent is unemployed or can’t be found.
+Though child support can often be a sore-spot for those going through a divorce, it's a required part of any divorce judgment when the marriage involved minor children.
+This holds true even in cases where the other parent is unemployed or can't be found.

 Typically, child support is deducted automatically out of the paying parent's paycheck on a fixed schedule.
 These payments are sent to the Illinois State Disbursement Unit (SDU).
 There are other methods of paying the SDU, such as by check or money order as well.
 You always have the option of receiving payments from or paying the spouse directly if they explicitly agree to it, but the burden of proof falls on you.

 Unless agreed upon otherwise, child support ends when children turn 18 or after they graduate high school if they turn 18 during their senior year.
 There are several cases where child support can be terminated early such as if an ex-spouse gets remarried, or the child joins the military or gets married before they graduate high school.

 There are very clear regulations for how the money from child support payments can be used.
 Child support was established so that both parents continue to contribute to their child's expenses and should be used on the child's primary needs such as food and clothing.
 In some cases, the court may put terms in the child support order for specific items it should be used for such as medical expenses or extracurricular activities.

 Illinois has a standard calculation to find what's called the “Basic Child Support Obligation”, which is the minimum amount the state thinks is necessary to support the child given the parent's combined income.
 This basic obligation is then divided between the parents based on how much each parent contributes to the total income.